Ricca665/NoPerfectCircle/README.md

 Supported Browsers: chrome, firefox or edge
 Supported os: Windows, in the future its going to have linux support, or at least that what i hope

-# How to set itup
+# How to set it up

 To set this up you need to first have python and then have installed pyautogui with this commad: pip install pyautogui